Site map

 New launch site, transportation issues

-By 2008, the development of a whole new family of rockets for manned space flight had become attractive to the Russian government, especially in light of a decision in the previous year to build the new Vostochny launch site.
+By 2008, the development of a whole new family of rockets for manned space flight had become attractive to the Russian government, especially in light of the decision in the previous year to build the new Vostochny launch site.

-A strategic decision to place the space center in the Russian Far East brought up the issue of transporting the vehicles from industrial centers in western Russia.
+The strategic decision to place the space center in the Russian Far East brought up the issue of transporting the vehicles from industrial centers in western Russia.
 The size of rocket stages would either have to be limited by the capabilities of railway transport, or the Russian government would have to commit to the development of a compatible air transportation system.
 Finally, the third alternative would be the development of a whole new manufacturing base right there in the Far East.
 Despite being probably the most expensive and economically difficult proposition, it would match the political goal of the Russian government to industrialize this isolated and sparsely populated region.

-Ultimately, Russian space agency made a pragmatic decision to keep the development of the rocket at the existing manufacturing base in the European part of Russia and use traditional rail transport to deliver fully assembled stages of the vehicle to Vostochny.
+Ultimately, the Russian space agency made the pragmatic decision to keep the development of the rocket at the existing manufacturing base in the European part of Russia and to use traditional rail transport to deliver fully assembled stages of the vehicle to Vostochny.
 Exotic ideas, like using dirigibles to transport oversized stages, were quickly rejected.
-As a result, the diameter of rocket stages was limited to 3.8 meters and length to around 25 meters, to ensure their unimpeded transport by rail via narrow tunnels and sharp turns of the Far-Eastern railway lines.
+As a result, the diameter of rocket stages was limited to 3.8 meters and length to around 25 meters, to ensure their unimpeded transport by rail via the narrow tunnels and sharp turns of the Far-Eastern railway lines.

 Choosing the developer